loda-lang/loda-lang.github.io/list6.markdown

 * [A314838](https://oeis.org/A314838) ([program](/edit/?oeis=314838)): Coordination sequence Gal.4.52.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314840](https://oeis.org/A314840) ([program](/edit/?oeis=314840)): Coordination sequence Gal.5.66.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314848](https://oeis.org/A314848) ([program](/edit/?oeis=314848)): Coordination sequence Gal.5.110.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314886](https://oeis.org/A314886) ([program](/edit/?oeis=314886)): Coordination sequence Gal.5.114.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314890](https://oeis.org/A314890) ([program](/edit/?oeis=314890)): Coordination sequence Gal.6.152.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314893](https://oeis.org/A314893) ([program](/edit/?oeis=314893)): Coordination sequence Gal.6.259.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314894](https://oeis.org/A314894) ([program](/edit/?oeis=314894)): Coordination sequence Gal.6.194.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314896](https://oeis.org/A314896) ([program](/edit/?oeis=314896)): Coordination sequence Gal.4.53.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.